Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Sums-of-Squares Proofs and the Lasserre Hierarchy

+One should think about the set of polynomials~$Q$ as representing a system of polynomial inequalities~$\{ q \geq 0 : q \in Q \}$.
+The identity~(\ref{eqn:sos}) implies that any~$0/1$-solution to this system satisfies also the inequality~$p \geq 0$.
+Therefore, if~$p = -1$, a proof certifies that the system~$\{ q \geq 0 : q \in Q\}$ has no~$0/1$-solutions.
+This is why we call it a \emph{refutation} of~$Q$.
+The definition of SOS as a proof system is sometimes attributed to Grigoriev and Vorobyov~\cite{GrigorievVorobyov2001}.
+We note that, in the case of refutations, our definition is the special case their Positivstellensatz \cite[Definition 2]{GrigorievVorobyov2001} in which all non-trivial products of~$q_j$'s have~$0$ multipliers.
+Unlike theirs, our proof system includes the Boolean axioms by default, thus ensuring completeness even for proofs of polynomial inequalities over~$0/1$-valued variables.

-We consider the problem of deciding the existence of $\SOS$ proofs and refutations of a fixed degree $2d$ for a set of polynomials given as input.
-The first easy observation is that the proof-existence problem can be reduced to the exact feasibility problem for semidefinite sets, and the reduction can be done in $\FPC$.
+We consider the problem of deciding the existence of~$\SOS$ proofs and refutations of a fixed degree~$2d$ for a set of polynomials given as input.
+The first easy observation is that the proof-existence problem can be reduced to the exact feasibility problem for semidefinite sets, and the reduction can be done in~$\FPC$.
 Then we ask whether the exactness condition in the feasibility problem for semidefinite sets can be relaxed, and we achieve this for refutations.
-In other words: \begin{enumerate} \itemsep=0pt \item Proof-existence reduces in $\FPC$ to exact feasibility for semidefinite sets. \item Refutation-existence reduces in $\FPC$ to weak feasibility for semidefinite sets. \end{enumerate} We note that, in both cases, the semidefinite sets in the outcome of this reduction are not circumbscribed.
+In other words: \begin{enumerate} \itemsep=0pt \item Proof-existence reduces in~$\FPC$ to exact feasibility for semidefinite sets. \item Refutation-existence reduces in~$\FPC$ to weak feasibility for semidefinite sets. \end{enumerate} We note that, in both cases, the semidefinite sets in the outcome of this reduction are not circumscribed.
+Roughly, this is because their elements are vectors encoding sequences of coefficients of sum of squares polynomials that form a valid proof.
+By the results in~\cite{DBLP:conf/innovations/ODonnell17}, the bit-complexity of these coefficients may not be polynomially bounded, not even for proofs over Boolean variables~\cite{DBLP:conf/icalp/RaghavendraW17}, nor for refutations over Boolean variables~\cite{DBLP:conf/lics/Hakoniemi21}.

 As stated, point 1.\ above is almost a reformulation of the problem.
-In order to prove point 2.\ we need to develop a notion of approximate refutation, and combine it with a strong duality theorem that characterizes the existence of SOS refutations in terms of so-called \emph{pseudoexpectations}.
-We note that the strong duality theorem that we need relies on the assumption that the Boolean axioms are allowed for free in the definition of SOS.
+In order to prove point 2.\ we need to develop a notion of approximate refutation, and combine it with a strong duality theorem that characterizes the existence of SOS refutations in terms of so-called \emph{pseudoexpectations}~\cite{DBLP:conf/stoc/BarakBHKSZ12}.
+We note that the strong duality theorem that we need relies on the assumption that the Boolean axioms are included in the definition of SOS proof.

-Finally, we combine these $\FPC$ reductions with the results of the previous section in order to get the following:
+Finally, we combine these~$\FPC$ reductions with the results of the previous section in order to get the following: